Must-Visit Temples in Bangalore for a Religious Trip in 2025

 Best Time to Visit: July to October

 Mallalli Falls is one of Coorg’s most awe-inspiring sights, where the Kumaradhara River tumbles in two powerful tiers down a forest-clad gorge at the foothills of Pushpagiri.
 During monsoon, the falls swell dramatically, and clouds often drift low through the valley, adding to the grandeur.
 The final viewpoint offers a breathtaking overlook of the cascading water surrounded by thick jungle and hills.
+This magnificent spot ranks among the most famous Coorg waterfalls and is perfect for photographers, trekkers, and anyone seeking a serene escape into nature.

 – One of the tallest and most scenic waterfalls in Coorg